 In this article, Joe describes the way having a doula at the birth affected his experience and in turn his wife’s experience, of birth.
 In Four Reasons Why Husbands Want Doulas (even if they don’t know it yet) Joe states:

 The saying goes that the first time the wife hires the doula, but the second time the husband does.

 In the video, Doulas and Dads, men talk about the birth of their child and their experiences with doulas.
+They share that they were hesitant or unsure at first, but then learned about the benefits and are now big advocates of birth doulas!
+They describe how doula support helped them personally and also their partner through pregnancy and birth.
+These men also shared how the doula helped them be more supportive to thier partner during the birth.
 (Note: 8min video but birth doulas are discussed from 0:39 to 5:55.)

 If I were emperor of the world I would make doulas mandatory and quadruple their salaries.